 No matter your relationship status or state of mind, movie night is always a good idea.

-Whether you’re single, in love, part of a couple, or 100% not on the relationship train, the rich history of Valentine’s Day has plenty of inspiration with which to play!
+Whether you’re single, in love, part of a couple, or 100% not on the relationship train, the rich history of Valentine’s Day has plenty of inspiration for a great event!
 Today, we’ll deep dive into the idea of a movie night.
-They’re easy to organize, are great for promoting a business and engaging the community, and they also serve as a terrific fundraiser.
+They’re easy to organize, are great for promoting a business and engaging the community, and can also serve as a terrific fundraiser.

 Host a Rom-Com/Anti-Love Movie Night for Valentine’s Day

 This themed event is all about the movie you’re screening, so we’ll start there.
 Our favorite movies of the anti-Valentine’s Day variety include War of the Roses, 500 Days of Summer, Casablanca, She’s Gotta Have It, Blue Valentine, Fatal Attraction, My Best Friend’s Wedding, John Tucker Must Die, and Gone Girl.

 Thinking you want to keep the love alive?
 Consider screening these romantic comedy films: Always Be My Maybe, Isn’t it Romantic, Crazy Rich Asians, Moonstruck, Love & Basketball, Pride and Prejudice, and the kids-friendly Lady and the Tramp.